Idaho solar rebates and incentives: 2025 guide

 Idaho Power

-In December 2023, the Idaho Public Utilities Commission approved Idaho Power to shift from net metering to net billing.
-Unlike Rocky Mountain Power, Idaho Power's transition to net billing lowered the value of credits, meaning you won't save as much on your electric bills with solar panels now.
+In January 2024, Idaho Power transitioned from net metering to net billing, lowering the value of credits, which means you won’t save as much on your electric bills with solar panels as you could before.

 It's similar to what just happened in California: Credits are now based on the avoided-cost electricity rate instead of the retail electricity rate.
 The Sierra Club estimates that Idaho Power's switch to net billing reduces solar export compensation by about 32%

-The new rates took effect on January 1, 2024.
 If you installed or purchased your system by December 20, 2019, you're grandfathered into net metering until December 20, 2045.
-Otherwise, you're already receiving lower compensation and might consider adding a battery.
+Otherwise, you're already receiving lower compensation and might want to consider adding a battery.

 Learn more about Idaho Power's net billing program